HomeBlogDaily Reading Routines for Busy Families That Work

 • Blend what your child chooses to read with targeted practice for weak skills.

-If you want to explore activity ideas and step-by-step practices before signing up, see curated Reading Activities and a focused comprehension practice plan Reading Comprehension Two Week Routine.
+If you want to explore activity ideas and step-by-step practices before signing up, see curated Reading Activities and a focused comprehension practice plan Reading Comprehension Two-Week Routine.
+For structured homework time that fits around reading, try the Ninety-Minute Homework Routine.
+To help your child write about what they read, see the One-Paragraph Writing Routine.
 To learn how to tailor these routines to your child’s profile and interests, read about Personalized Learning.
-When you’re ready to automate tracking and receive tailored session activities, sign up for the Kaizly.
+When you are ready to automate tracking and receive tailored session activities, sign up for Kaizly.

 Callout: Important note